Dictionary: NOTICE-A-BLE – NOULD

 Making known; giving notice to.

-NOTING, ppr.
+NOT'ING, ppr.

 Setting down in writing.

-NOTION, n.
+NO'TION, n.
 [Fr. from L. notio, from notus, known; nosco, to know.]

 1. Conception; mental apprehension of whatever may be known or imagined.
 We may have a just notion of power, or false notions respecting spirit.
 Notion and idea are primarily different; idea being the conception of something visible, as the idea of a square or a triangle; and notion the conception of things invisible or intellectual, as the notion we have of spirits.
 But from negligence in the use of idea, the two words are constantly confounded.
-What bath been generally agreed on, I content myself to assume under the notion of principles.
+What hath been generally agreed on, I content myself to assume under the notion of principles.
 Newton.
-Few agree in their nations about these words.
+Few agree in their notions about these words.
 Cheyne.
-That notion of hunger, cold, sound, color, thought, wish or fear, which is in the mind, is called the idea of hunger, cold, dm.
+That notion of hunger, cold, sound, color, thought, wish or fear, which is in the mind, is called the idea of hunger, cold, &c.
 Watts.

 2. Sentiment; opinion; as, the extravagant notions they entertain of themselves.
 Addison.